scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 17 is dynamic and playful, using rapid, cascading motions to build the layout and clear hover states for interactivity.
-The sequence is designed to feel responsive and energetic.
+The animation for Template 17 is playful and energetic, using a combination of layered motion, bouncy easing, and staggered timing to reveal the content within a central card.
+The entire sequence happens quickly, creating a dynamic and engaging effect.

-1.  **Initial Container Expansion:** The animation begins with a single rounded square container on the left.
-Almost instantly, two identical containers animate out from its right edge.
-This is a very fast and energetic motion where the new containers slide horizontally to the right while simultaneously scaling up from a point source to their final size.
-The movement has a distinct, springy ease-out curve, giving it a slightly bouncy and elastic feel as the containers settle into place.
+1.  **Initial State:** The animation begins with a single, static, rounded square container positioned in the center of the frame.

-2.  **Cascading Icon Entrance:** Immediately following the container expansion, the icon placeholders appear.
-They animate sequentially from left to right with a very short delay between each one.
-Each icon placeholder drops into place from the top edge of its parent container.
-This vertical slide motion concludes with a noticeable bounce or overshoot, where the icon dips slightly below its final position before settling up into place.
+2.  **Icon Placeholder Reveal:** The animation kicks off with the rapid assembly of the icon placeholder.
+This is a multi-part motion:

-3.  **Cascading Title Bar Entrance:** Following the same left-to-right cascade as the icons, the bottom title bar containers animate in.
-Each bar slides up smoothly from the bottom edge of its parent container.
-The motion is quick and uses a crisp ease-out curve, coming to a sharp stop without any bounce.
-This animation is timed to begin just as the icon in the same column is settling.
+    *   Two subtle background elements for the icon slide in diagonally from the bottom-left and bottom-right corners of the icon area, settling at the top.

-4.  **Progressive Text Reveal:** The final step of the entrance animation is the population of the text within the title bars.
-The placeholder text reveals itself with a rapid, letter-by-letter typing effect, again progressing in a staggered sequence from the left container to the right.
+    *   Almost simultaneously, the main components of the icon itself scale up and fade in with a staggered timing.
+The lower component appears a fraction of a second before the upper-left component.
+This "pop-in" motion has a slight overshoot, giving it a soft, bouncy feel.

-5.  **Interactive Hover State:** The template includes a clear hover effect.
-When a cursor hovers over any of the three main containers, two things happen simultaneously:
+3.  **Title Container Animation:** Immediately after the icon settles, the title container animates from the bottom of the main card.
-    *   **Scale:** The entire container (including its icon and title bar) smoothly scales up slightly (e.g., to 105% of its original size).
+    *   A colored background bar slides up from the bottom edge with a distinct elastic or spring-like easing.
+It overshoots its final position before quickly bouncing back and settling.
-    *   **Color Transition:** The background color of the main container smoothly fades to a new state.
+    *   This motion acts as a reveal for the primary title container, which scales up vertically from 0% to 100% as it appears.

-    *   Upon moving the cursor away, the container gracefully scales back down and fades back to its original color.
-This provides clear visual feedback for user interaction.
+4.  **Text Reveal:** Once the title container animation concludes, the placeholder text inside it animates.
+The text fades in smoothly and quickly, marking the end of the entrance sequence.

 ---